Learning Outcomes

 Course Content

-This course deals with experiences of invisible presence in religious, spiritual and popular cultural contexts; experiences that are sometimes described as mystical or supernatural, but can also be interpreted in more secular terms.
-The course deals with presence experiences in different contexts, such as charismatic Christianity, Buddhism, esoteric practice, psychedelic rituals, lucid dreams and unexpected experiences in a secular context.
-By integrating evolutionary psychology, clinical psychology, cultural psychology and sociological theories, the course explores the existence of presence experiences. in addition, the qualitative and quantitative research methods used to study this phenomenon are discussed.
-In addition to the deepening in religious studies that the course provides, different cultural perspectives on mental health are also examined, as the interpretation of extraordinary experiences often challenges the school medical understanding of, for example, hallucinations and psychoses.
+This course deals with experiences of invisible presence in religious, spiritual, and popular cultural contexts; experiences that are sometimes described as mystical or supernatural, but which can also be interpreted in more secular terms.
+The course deals with presence experiences in different contexts, such as charismatic Christianity, Buddhism, esoteric practice, psychedelic rituals, lucid dreaming, and unexpected events in a secular context.
+By integrating evolutionary psychology, clinical psychology, cultural psychology and sociological theories, the course explores the nature of presence experiences.
+In addition, the qualitative and quantitative research methods used to study such phenomena are discussed.
+In addition to the cpecialisation in religious studies that the course provides, different cultural perspectives on mental health are also examined, as the interpretation of extraordinary experiences often challenges the school medical understanding of, for example, hallucinations and psychoses.

 Assessment